Going to à La Réunion: Formalities and administrative steps

 Good deal: the new Sésame discount card, at the single price of €19.90 for two months, to be installed on your smartphone.
 Ideal for lightening your vacation budget, it offers unlimited discounts of up to 50% in over 700 establishments.
 It is valid on Reunion Island, Mauritius, Rodrigues, Mayotte and the Seychelles.
 Discounts are available in all areas: accommodation, restaurants, leisure activities, or simply for your everyday purchases.
 The investment generally pays for itself as soon as the first expense is made.
 More info ✆ 02 62 32 26 26 - www.cartesesame.com (assistance 7j/7 de 8h à 20h).

-Anyone of French nationality can enter and leave Réunion at will, and stay for as long as they like, as long as they present their identity card.
+Any French citizen can enter and leave Réunion at will, and stay as long as he or she wishes, provided he or she has an identity card.
 For neighboring islands, however, a passport is required.
-European Union nationals, on the other hand, must present their passport, and have a right of residence limited to three months, unlike in France.
+European Union nationals, on the other hand, must present their passport, and their right of residence is limited to three months, unlike in France.
 Although Réunion is part of Europe, it is not part of the Schengen area, which allows all Europeans to move and reside freely in the country of their choice.
 For non-EU nationals, residence is also limited to three months, even if you hold a residence permit in France.
 On the other hand, entry formalities are much more complicated, depending on the country of origin.
 Financial guarantees, a return ticket and an embassy visa may be required.
 Chinese and Indian nationals, on the other hand, are exempt from visa requirements for stays of up to two weeks.

 The level of care is equivalent to that in Hexagone, reliable and functionalized to the extreme.
-Ah, how convenient the French overseas departments are!
-Your hexagonal prescription is valid in pharmacies here.
+Your hexagonal prescription is valid in local pharmacies.
 All products and reimbursement rates are identical, despite the higher fees charged by private practitioners.
 Everything works with the same procedures and the same quality of service as in France.
 If you have the time, get a medical certificate before you leave: most diving, skydiving and other sports clubs require them.
 As for chikungunya, the mosquito-borne virus that hit the island hard in 2006, no cases have been reported for over ten years.
-There are still a few outbreaks of dengue fever, with occasional epidemics: to avoid the inconvenience of this tropical disease, it's best to read up on it in the press and at the regional health agency (www.lareunion.ars.sante.fr), and to protect yourself with a good mosquito repellent.
-As far as water is concerned, there's nothing to worry about: you can drink it from the tap, even if it can sometimes be cloudy due to cyclonic or stormy episodes (in the Hauts and the East).
+There are still a few outbreaks of dengue fever, with epidemics occurring from time to time: to avoid the inconvenience of this tropical disease, it's best to read up on it in the press and with the regional health agency (www.lareunion.ars.sante.fr), and to protect yourself with a good mosquito repellent (if only for comfort).
+As far as water is concerned, there's nothing to worry about: you can drink it from the tap, even if it can sometimes be clouded by cyclonic or stormy episodes (in the Hauts and the East).

 Generally speaking, Réunion is a safe region.